Chirality induced spin selectivity in chiral crystals: INTRODUCTION

 \section{INTRODUCTION}

-Chirality, which refers to a unique spatial asymmetry including the absence of a mirror plane and an inversion center, is a fundamental concept with far-reaching implications in the realms of chemistry, biology, and physics \cite{siegel1998homochiral}.
-Recently, structural chirality was found to induce electronic chirality, manifesting as orbital-momentum locking encoded in the wave function of chiral molecules or solids \cite{liu2021chirality, yang2023monopole}.
+Chirality, which refers to a unique spatial asymmetry with non-superimposable mirror images, is a fundamental concept with far-reaching implications in the realms of chemistry, biology, and physics \cite{siegel1998homochiral}.
+Recently, structural chirality was found to induce electronic chirality, manifesting as orbital-momentum locking encoded in the wave function of chiral molecules or solids \cite{liu2021chirality, yang2023monopole,yan2023structural}.
 Furthermore, the combination of structural chirality with topological band structures leads to chiral multi-fold fermion crossings characterized by parallel spin-momentum locking (\textbf{Fig. 1a}) \cite{sessi2020handedness, chang2018topological, YaoNatCommunObservation, krieger2022parallel}.
 These findings reveal a deep connection between chirality in the real and reciprocal space of quantum materials, providing an ideal playground for the study of exotic physical phenomena.
-One of the exotic phenomena known as chirality-induced spin selectivity (CISS), in which electrons with particular spin can pass through chiral materials (\textbf{Fig. 1b}), generates remarkable spin polarization without the need for magnetic fields or magnetism \cite{naaman2019chiral, naaman2020chiral}.
+One of the intriguing phenomena known as chirality-induced spin selectivity (CISS), in which electrons with particular spin can pass through chiral materials (\textbf{Fig. 1b}), generates remarkable spin polarization without the need for magnetic fields or magnetism \cite{naaman2019chiral, naaman2020chiral}.
 This particular feature of the CISS effect is not only of fundamental importance for understanding the underlying mechanism of electron dynamics in chiral objects but also offers practical promise for various applications, including the field of spintronic devices\cite{yang2021chiral, naaman2019chiral, naaman2015spintronics}, spin control chemistry \cite{zhang2018enhanced, mtangi2017control, bian2022hybrid, naaman2020chiral} and enantiomer separation\cite{banerjee2018separation, stolz2022asymmetric}.